equinor/webviz-subsurface/webviz-subsurface.md

 `sheet_name` defines the sheet to use in the `scalfile`.
 Only relevant if `scalfile` is an `xlsx` file (it is recommended to use `csv` and not `xlsx` for `Webviz`).

+`scal_scenarios` is a dict with pyscal formatted files (similar to `scalfile`) as values, and arbitrary names for each scenario as keys.

 * [Example of relpermfile](https://github.com/equinor/webviz-subsurface-testdata/blob/master/reek_history_match/realization-0/iter-0/share/results/tables/relperm.csv).
 * [Example of scalfile](https://github.com/equinor/webviz-subsurface-testdata/blob/master/reek_history_match/share/scal/scalreek.csv).